-Most everyone loves avocados these days and with studies showing they help assist with keeping your heart healthy, satiating your appetite, and even lowering your blood sugar, we thought we’d share some fun tips to use them best.
-One benefit of using avocados in your recipes isn’t just because they’re healthy and filling, but also because they lend that creamy texture dairy foods do.
+Most everyone loves avocados these days and with studies showing they help assist with keeping your heart healthy, satiating your appetite, and even lowering your blood sugar, we thought we’d share some fun tips on how to use them best.
+One benefit of using avocados in your recipes isn’t just because they’re healthy and filling, but also because they lend that same creamy texture that dairy foods do.
 Except avocados come with no cholesterol, saturated fat, milk sugar (lactose), excess hormones, and tummy troubles!

 Here are five ways to use avocados in all your favorite creamy dishes.
 And not to worry about the fat content avocados contain.
-They’re so satisfying that you can use just a little, which will fill you up quickly, and their alkalizing benefits, vitamins and minerals will keep your body feeling great!
+They’re so satisfying that you can use just a little, which will fill you up quickly, and their alkalizing benefits, vitamins, and minerals will keep your body feeling great!

 If you’ve ever gotten used to a smoothie with yogurt, you know that creamy texture is hard to beat.
 And sure, bananas can lend that same creamy flavor, but sometimes you don’t want a smoothie to taste like bananas, and some of us don’t want all that sugar all the time, right?
-Well just 1/4 an avocado is the magic answer here!
+Well, just 1/4 an avocado is the magic answer here!
 It will give that same creamy, thick texture, but without the sugar and dairy.
 It even sweetens up a bit if you let it freeze for about 5 minutes before consuming.
-You’ll probably notice you’re a bit more full using avocado in your smoothies as well, since their healthy fat and fiber content will better stabilize your blood sugar.
+You’ll probably notice you’re a bit more full using avocado in your smoothies as well since their healthy fat and fiber content will better stabilize your blood sugar.

-Brownies are a favorite dessert among most all of us.
+Whether you like them chewy or like them cakey, brownies are a favorite dessert among most all of us.
 You just can’t go wrong with a rich, chocolate dessert, right?
 Well, brownies are one of the easiest dishes to substitute healthy ingredients with, and avocados are one of the best because one, they’re rich and provide that fatty flavor like butter and oil (but without any negative health risks) and two, they’re tasteless in the overall recipe itself.

 If you’ve never tried out these options, don’t be intimidated.
 They’re really simple and will surprise you at how tasty they are and how much you’ll learn to love these versions instead of dairy-based options.
 Do you sneak avocados into typical dairy-based recipes?
 What’s your favorite way to use them?